Rolf Harris: Further charges

 On 12 February 2016, the Crown Prosecution Service announced that Harris would face seven further indecent assault charges.
 The offences allegedly occurred between 1971 and 2004 and involve seven complainants who were aged between 12 and 27 at the time.
 Harris pleaded not guilty to all of the charges via videolink at Westminster Magistrates' Court on 17 March and was told to appear at Southwark Crown Court on 14 April.
-On 14 April, he pleaded not guilty to seven charges of indecent assault and one charge of sexual assault.
+On 14 April, he pleaded not guilty to six charges of indecent assault and one charge of sexual assault.

 Harris's trial began on 9 January 2017, with him appearing and watching by videolink from Stafford Prison.
 Harris did not have to attend in person because of his age and poor health.
 The prosecution started its case on 11 January; the allegations involved unwanted groping.
 Unlike at the previous trial, Harris did not give any evidence.
 His defence said that the jury in the first trial "got it wrong" and that the ensuing media frenzy "made him vulnerable to people making accusations against him".
 On 8 February, Harris was acquitted of three charges.
 Judge Alistair McCreath discharged the jury from deliberating on the further four counts of which he was accused.

 The prosecution team asked for one week to decide if it would apply for a retrial.
 On 15 February, it was announced he would face a retrial for three offences, and one new charge (to which he pleaded not guilty).
 His retrial began on 15 May.
 On 30 May, the jury were unable to reach verdicts and the prosecution announced that they would not pursue another retrial.

-Overturning of one conviction
+One conviction overturned

 On 16 November 2017, Harris's conviction on the charge that he had indecently assaulted an eight-year-old girl at a community centre in Portsmouth in 1969 was overturned on the grounds that it was unsafe.
 The Court of Appeal dismissed applications to challenge the other eleven convictions from the 2014 trial.

 Documentary

-On 4 August 2022, ITV announced that it had commissioned a two-part documentary featuring interviews with Harris's victims, police investigators and colleagues.
-Made by Optomen and given the working title of Rolf Harris: Hiding In Plain Sight, the two 60-minute episodes for ITVX are executive-produced by Tina Flintoff and Nick Hornby.
+A documentary, Rolf Harris: Hiding in Plain Sight, featuring interviews with Harris's victims, police investigators and colleagues premiered on ITVX on 18 May 2023.
+The two 60-minute episodes were made by Optomen.